7 Steps to Eating Less Meat Now

 7. Track your progress and celebrate.

-It's fun to look back and see how far you've come.
-For me the most measurable change was in my running—I got faster and faster every week, and could run greater distances than ever before.
+For me, the most measurable change was in my running — I got faster and faster every week and could run greater distances than ever before.

 Don't forget to celebrate.
 Reward yourself for 10 days, 30 days, and other meatless milestones.
 When you give yourself a pat on the back (or a bottle of wine), you send your brain a positive signal that reinforces your healthy habits.